 No matter what breed you decide on, make sure you are prepared for a new puppy.
 Take a look at our New Dog Checklist blog to make sure that you have all the toys, treats, and tools you need to prepare for your new furry family member.

 These are just a few of the popular dog breeds that don't shed.
-Share your favourite hypoallergenic dogs breed in the comments to help other readers learn first-hand accounts from pet owners of dog breeds that don't shed.
+Share your favourite best hypoallergenic dogs breed in the comments to help other readers learn first-hand accounts from pet adoption owners of dog breeds that don't shed.